 In order to comply with Payment Card Industry (PCI) data security standards, the credit card payment element of online transactions is distinct from the forms themselves.
 If a form is set up to collect a credit card payment, users click "Submit" and are then brought via a secure connection to a separate, short form where they fill out their payment information.
 If you've ever bought something from Amazon or most other e-commerce sites, you'll be familiar with the separated form process.
-(This compartmentalization allows the transaction details to be contained entirely within an isolated, secure environment, while the other form response details remain available on your server to be logged and reviewed at any time.)
+This compartmentalization allows the transaction details to be contained entirely within an isolated, secure environment, while the other form response details remain available on your server to be logged and reviewed at any time.

-One thing that you might do to ease the users' transition between these two forms is to change the text of the Submit button on your form to read something like "Continue to Payment >>".
-To find out how to do this, see our KB article, Changing the text of the Submit button.
+One thing that you might do to ease the users' transition between these two forms is to change the text of the Submit button on your form to read something like "Continue to Payment."
+To find out how to do this, see our Knowledge Base article Change the text of the Submit button.